Deception and the toppling of Saddam Hussein's statue in Firdos Square, Baghdad, 9 April 2003

 "One thing I noticed about that whole Saddam statue performance is how similar the imagery was to Lenin's statue coming down in Moscow, an image now synonomous with the end of the Cold War and victory to Americans."

-- Falsified photograph in London Evening Standard, A compilation of information
+- Manipulated photograph of Iraq crowd in London Evening Standard, A compilation of information